 In the UK, the cost of postgraduate courses varies enormously.
-Expect tuition fees of £3k-£15k for home students and living costs of around £12k per year.
-International students pay higher tuition fees than UK.
+Expect tuition fees of £4k-£16k for home students and living costs of around £12k per year.
+International students pay higher tuition fees than UK students.

-Many postgraduate students get money from multiple sources, for example, money from bursaries, part-time jobs, charitable trusts, private savings and loans.
+Many postgraduate students get funding from multiple sources, for example, money from bursaries, part-time jobs, charitable trusts, private savings and loans.
 Funding bodies usually have strict eligibility criteria.

 In the first instance establish how students normally fund the course you wish to apply for; course administrators and graduate admissions officers should be able to help with this.
 For general information on applying for funding see Prospects Postgraduate Funding Guide.